molily/molily.de/_posts/2019-02-03-testing-angular.md

 2. A counter that is connected to a Service using dependency injection.
 It shares its state with other counters and changes it by calling Service methods.
 3. A counter that is connected to a central NgRx Store.
 (NgRx is a popular state management library.)
 The counter changes the state indirectly by dispatching NgRx Actions.

-While this example seems trivial to implement, it already offers valuable challenges from a testing perspective.
+While the counter seems easy to implement, it already offers valuable challenges from a testing perspective.

 ### The Flickr photo search